jeflem/ananke/doc/src/container-admins.md

 ### Update the whole container

-Alternatively, you may get newest Ananke files and rebuild image and container.
+Alternatively, you may get the newest Ananke files and rebuild image and container.
 Rebuilding the image will install most current versions of all components.

-Remember to backup your user's home directories and modifications you made to the container (Python environments,...).
+Remember to back up your user's home directories and modifications you made to the container (Python environments, ...).

 ## Tensorflow with GPU support